 With your other tongs, fish out the hot lid and place on the jar.
 Place the ring on the jar and start securing it.
 With your dry towel, grab a hold of the jar and finish hand tightening the ring.
 Place the jar on the counter and allow it to seal.
 Do not handle them for 24 hours.
 Be prepared to hear a ‘pop’ every time a jar seals.
 I just love hearing that, it means it was a successful run.

 Note about sealing.
 These pickles have so much vinegar in them that as long as your pickles, jars and lids are hot, they will seal without a hot water bath.
-However, if you prefer, you can certainly use that method of sealing.
+However, if you prefer, you can certainly use a hot water bath method of sealing.
 For instructions on how to do a hot water bath, check out my post on Canning Jalapeno Peppers.

 After they have sealed you can store these for a few years.
 I always mark on the lids the content of the jar along with the year in which they were made.